Axlefublr/axlefublr.github.io/content/rust-scripting/index.md

 I created myself a new system that allows me to use rust for scripting in a pretty fast and straightforward way.
 No more various bullshit to take care of for the 0 users I'll have — sheer selfish programming!

-Let's start where I started to figure out why I ended up creating my own system.
+Let's start where I started, to figure out why I ended up creating my own system.

 [scriptisto](https://github.com/igor-petruk/scriptisto) is a really neat program that I used for the various languages I have tried.
 It allows you to use a compiled language for scripting, conveniently!